- January 29, 2015

 Far too late in my management career, I discovered Ken Blanchard’s Situational Leadership II model (Ken Blanchard, Leadership and The One Minute Manager (updated edition), William Morrow, 2013).
 I had known Ken personally from high school days, but had lost track of him when I went to Alaska’s bush.
 His model gave me a theoretical foundation that is still the basis for my own leadership practice and my teachings.
 But, I continued making mistakes.

-The path to Questions Method
+The path to the 7 Questions and the Question Method

 With each gut-wrenching mistake, a new lesson was learned.
 I made note of the leadership action I was missing in each case.
 My thought was that had I successfully filled in the gap that each missing action addressed, there might have been a successful outcome, a happier ending.